 ID Goal PSC.1 Develop and assist with implementing a data-sharing strategy and promote making geodetic data Findable, Accessible, Interoperable and Reusable (FAIR) so it can be shared globally and used to improve decision-making.
 Efforts would include: i.
-Ensuring Member States existing data is FAIR and in existing portals in multiple forms (e.g. web services, download); ii.
-Develop data sharing policy templates for Member States to use in preparing their national data sharing policies; iii.
-Ensuring metadata records comply with international standards; iv.
-Establish training events / workshops (e.g. side events at plenary meetings UN-GGIM Regional Committees) to develop capability, especially for developing countries; and v.
-Document and share case studies of data sharing, the benefits that have arisen and strategies for overcoming barriers.
-PSC.2 Work with Member States to apply standards, policies and conventions for the generation of consistent geodetic products for the GGRF.

-ID Goal PSC.3 Publish authoritative reference system definitions and transformations in the ISO Geodetic Registry and other such registries as required to facilitate sharing of data and the interoperability of data and products with the GGRF.
+Ensuring Member States existing data is FAIR and in existing portals in multiple forms (e.g. web services, download) ii.
+Develop data sharing policy templates for Member States to use in preparing their national data sharing policies iii.
+Ensuring metadata records comply with international standards iv.
+Establish training events / workshops (e.g. side events at plenary meetings UN-GGIM Regional Committees) to develop capability, especially for developing countries v.
+Document and share case studies of data sharing, the benefits that have arisen and strategies for overcoming barriers PSC.2 Work with Member States to apply standards, policies and conventions for the generation of consistent geodetic products for the GGRF.
+Efforts would include: i.
+Ensuring Member States have access to standard operating procedures for geodetic networks and products developed under a global governance model ii.
+Continued updating of the inventory of standards and conventions used for the generation of IAG products iii.
+Compilation of an inventory of standards, conventions and standard operating procedures used by UN-GGIM Member States to identify inconsistencies among their data and products a.
+Providing recommendations on resolving these inconsistencies and supporting Members States for implementing refined procedures b.
+Establish training events and workshops to develop capability and expertise in this field, especially for developing countries iv.
+Document and share case studies to demonstrate the benefits of applying consistent standards and conventions for the generation of products for the GGRF PSC.3 Publish authoritative reference system definitions and transformations in the ISO Geodetic Registry and other such registries as required to facilitate sharing of data and the interoperability of data and products with the GGRF.
+PSC.4 Work with International Telecommunication Union, UN Member States, and radio astronomy service representatives to protect geodetic observing frequencies against radio frequency interference at geodetic core sites.